Shell Energy supplies around one million customers across Britain. Alongside energy deals, it also sells broadband and

-Shell Energy supplied more than 700,000 homes when it bought First Utility to become a home energy company in 2018 but that number rose to close to one million when it bought Hudson Energy Supply, the parent company of supplier Green Star Energy, in October 2019.
+Shell Energy supplied more than 700,000 homes when it bought First Utility to become a home energy company in 2018.
+That number rose to close to one million when it bought Hudson Energy Supply, the parent company of supplier Green Star Energy, in October 2019.

 Shell Energy took on the customers of several smaller suppliers - including Goto Energy, Green, Pure Planet and Usio Energy - when they stopped trading.

 The film says that it's exploring alternatives to natural gas, such as heat pumps, for household heating.
 Shell Energy is also aiming to become a net-zero emissions energy business by 2050.

 Shell Energy is ranked 11th out of 18 energy companies rated by 8,390 members of the public in the annual Which? customer survey.

 An overall customer score of just 53% means that Shell Energy sits very close to the bottom of our results table.
 In fact, only one firm had a lower customer score than Shell Energy in this year's survey.

 They are expensive but also slow to get in contact with me

 Understanding tariffs is really difficult and the prices are extortionate